What Is a Field-Programmable Gate Array (FPGA)?

 Image: Shutterstock

-An FPGA, or field-programmable gate array, is an integrated circuit that can be programmed and reprogrammed by end users after manufacturing.
+An FPGA, or field-programmable gate array, is an integrated circuit (IC) that can be programmed and reprogrammed by end users after manufacturing.
 It can be configured to perform almost any function in parallel, offering unmatched flexibility at optimal performance speeds.

 FPGA Definition